SSAgov/genesys/tutorials/04-Interactive-Prototyping/03-Add-Conditional-Logic.md

 Add Conditional Logic
 =====================

-This tutorial will show you how to add conditional logic (useful for branching and toggling content) to your prototypes.

-Think of Conditional Logic as having an "if-then" relationship: **if** the conditions are met, **then** do something.
+This tutorial will show you how to add conditional logic (useful for branching and toggling cont Think of Conditional Logic as having an "if-then" relationship: **if** the conditions are met, **then** do something.

 Let's start with a simple example.
 Let's ask the user if they live in the United States, and if they answer 'No', then display an informational notice.